allenc125789/Homelab/README.md

 # 2. What is my Fail-Safe?

 My Fail-Safe follows the 3-2-1 Backup prodecure.
 3 backups, on 2 drives, with 1 off-site.
-Most of the work is done by my own BASH Script which copies, compresses, and exnrypts all necessary data at a file level, which I can then distribute to seperate drives.
+Most of the work is done by my own BASH Script which copies, compresses, and encrypts all necessary data at a file level, which I can then distribute to seperate drives.
 2 HDDs on my central server and a thumb-drive I occasionally update, kept in a secure location at my close family's house.

 This process let's me edit data without worries, and in the event of a natural disaster or possible data corruption, I have the thumbdrive at my family's house, which is located a city away.